 If your device does not have an on-board clock you can:

 Import a clock from an external source.
-See Acquire Clocked Digital Data with Imported Clock for more information.
+See Acquire Digital Data Using an External Clock for more information.

 Generate a clock from a Counter Output subsystem in your session and import that clock.
-See Acquire Digital Data Using Counter Channels for more information.
+See Acquire Digital Data Using a Counter Output Channel as External Clock for more information.

 Share a clock from the analog input subsystem.
-See Acquire Clocked Digital Data with Shared Clock for more information
+See Acquire Digital Data Using a Shared Clock for more information

 Find devices connected to your system and find the ID for NI 6255.